Year-round greenery and red berries in winter make it ideal for ornamental and festive planting.

 Step into a vibrant winter festival and experience the season’s most enchanting sight: over 200 camellia varieties in full bloom!
 Long celebrated for their elegance and color, these stunning flowers offer the perfect escape from the winter blues.

-This multi-sensory festival spans both the Main House and Camellia Greenhouse, with something for every visitor:
+This multi-sensory festival spans both the Main House and Camellia Greenhouse, with something for every visitor!
+Check this webpage for the full line-up.

 Ignite your child’s imagination this summer with our August Art Series!
 This four-class program invites young artists to explore a variety of creative techniques while celebrating nature and self-expression.
 Each session introduces a new medium and theme, inspiring children to experiment, imagine, and bring their artistic visions to life.
 Every participant will have the chance to display their creations in a gallery at our upcoming Great Nature Play Day!